avanesyann/FolderOrganizer/README.md

 - Made the program more interactive.
 - Now the user can directly specify the full directory, extension and the folder name to move the files to.

+### :new: Version 0.4.1
+- Assign default values to extension and folder names if not mentioned by the user.

 ## :bulb: Future Plans
+- Affect subdirectories as well.
 - Implement a Console UI.
 - Introduce a GUI version using WinForms